bathtubfulloftoast/novassite/README.md

 # novassite.net
 ## The silliest site on the web*

+novassite has been my primary project since december 1st 2021, this site has been my method of learning many different ways of doing code.

-novassite is my main project previously developed in PHP and basic terrible manually written html, this current revision is written in astrojs and uses expressjs as the backend
+this current revision is written in astrojs and uses expressjs as the backend

 this site is designed to be hosted myself and also acts as a discord bot in order to grab my [discord presence](https://discord.com/developers/docs/rich-presence/overview)